NitinTiwari1305/NitinTiwari1305/README.md

 Data Scientist
 --------------

 I love to solving machine-learning problems.
-This repo contains a few of my small ML projects.
+This repo contains a few of my ML projects.
 Their data and content is for demonstration purposes only.

 * 🌍  I'm based in Inida